 What is a major?

-A major is a specific area of study within a bachelor degree.
-Majors are usually offered in degrees that cover broad fields, like commerce, science or the arts.
+A major is a specific field of study that forms the majority of your bachelor degree.
+Majors are usually offered in degrees that cover broad areas, like commerce, science or the arts.

-At Curtin, a major is a series of more than eight units (subjects) in the same area.
+At Curtin, a major is a series of more than eight units (subjects) in the same field.
 Here are some examples of our majors:

 • Graphic Design is a major within the Bachelor of Design.